Writer’s Notes,

 “Your whole life is a reflection of what you’re giving attention to.”

 Happy Monday, and happy June!
 It’s a long weekend here in Greece.
-Yesterday was Pentecost, one of the most sacred days in the Orthodox calendar—the descent of the Holy Spirit on the Apostles.
-Churches were full and special prayers said.
-And by the afternoon, the entire country had packed a bag.
-Pentecost weekend is Greece’s unofficial start of summer—ferries full, coastal roads busy, everyone chasing a few days of salt and sun.
+Yesterday was Pentecost, one of the most sacred days in the Orthodox calendar.
+Churches were full, special prayers were said and by the afternoon, head to a coastal area.
+Pentecost weekend is Greece’s unofficial start of summer.

 Either way, I’m ready for summer.